MakingThingsWorkToronto/pnp-modern-search/README.md

 1) load all search results to the UI.

-2) disable batch loading of end user icons.
+2) disable batch loading of application icons.

 3) enable trim duplicates functionality.